elgbar/hex/README.md

 * Generate trees when generating random island
 * Rework the settings screen
 * Rank how difficult islands are to beat
+* Allow swap between castle in hand and movable piece in territory
+* Add a proper tutorial, nobody likes to read

 #### Known bugs